pmq20/node-packer/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[in] typedarray`: `napi_value` representing the `TypedArray` whose properties to query.
 * `[out] type`: Scalar datatype of the elements within the `TypedArray`.
 * `[out] length`: The number of elements in the `TypedArray`.
 * `[out] data`: The data buffer underlying the `TypedArray` adjusted by the `byte_offset` value so that it points to the first element in the `TypedArray`.
+If the length of the array is `0`, this may be `NULL` or any other pointer value.
 * `[out] arraybuffer`: The `ArrayBuffer` underlying the `TypedArray`.
 * `[out] byte_offset`: The byte offset within the underlying native array at which the first element of the arrays is located.
 The value for the data parameter has already been adjusted so that data points to the first element in the array.
-Therefore, the first byte of the native array would be at data - `byte_offset`.
+Therefore, the first byte of the native array would be at `data - byte_offset`.

 Returns `napi_ok` if the API succeeded.